fieldtrip/website/tutorial/sleep.md

 ### R-waves and heart rate in ECG

 Detect R-waves using **[ft_artifact_zvalue](/reference/ft_artifact_zvalue)** by filtering in a frequency band that puts an emphasis on the R-waves frequency in the ECG.
-As R-waves are concrete peaks we find the maximums in the envelope of the envelope signals.
+As R-waves are concrete peaks we find the maxima in the envelope of the envelope signals.
 Note that this methods also works if the R-waves would be inversed pointing towards the negative values.

     %% find heart R-waves in ECG